📚

 What can I see in the Dashboard?

-Publishers, in your Dashboard, you can see usage data for your own published works.
+For publishers, when you view your Dashboard you can see usage data for your own published works.
 You can see the usage of the books you have published in terms of views and downloads.
 You can also view which countries and institutions are using your books, and which subjects are represented in your collections.

 Features to explore:

-Search by author name (currently displayed as last name, first name) - learn more in ORCID’s documentation about first and last names)
+• Search by author name (currently displayed as last name, first name) - learn more in ).

-See usage across geographic regions - from the “Global Reach” page, select a country from the country filter and see on the number of book downloads and the number of chapter downloads.
+• See usage across geographic regions - from the “Global Reach” page, select a country from the country filter and see on the number of book downloads and the number of chapter downloads from that country.
 Countries and territories are based on ISO standard 3166.

 Which data sources have country, institution, and city information?